 23.1.
-All bargaining unit employees who are employed on a continuous full-time basis shall accrue vacation leave on the basis of the schedule show.
-Temporary employees shall not accrue vacation time.
+All bargaining unit employees who are employed on a continuous basis shall accrue vacation leave according to the schedule show.
+Employees working less than forty hours per week will receive vacation time on a pro rata basis.
+Temporary employees and those employees working less than 20 hours per week shall not accrue vacation time.